Aninhalli Vasavi: Biography

 She holds a B.A.
 (Sociology); Stella Maris College, Chennai.
-M.A. and M.Phil from the Dept of Sociology, Delhi School of Economics, University of Delhi.
+M.A. and MPhil from the Dept of Sociology, Delhi School of Economics, University of Delhi.
 PhD in Social Anthropology from Michigan State University, USA.
-She has worked from 1997 to 2011 as Faculty at National Institute of Advanced Studies, Bangalore, and had also been Adjunct Faculty at Indian Institute of Management Kozhikode, Kerala, and Visiting Professor, Tufts University, Massachusetts, USA.
+She has worked from 1997 to 2011 as Faculty at National Institute of Advanced Studies, Bangalore, and had also been Adjunct Faculty at Indian Institute of Management Kozhikode, Kerala, and visiting professor, Tufts University, Massachusetts, USA.
 1992–93.

 She is currently with Punarchith Collective, an alternative learning place for rural youth at Chamarajanagar, Karnataka.

 Vasavi is a founder and active member of the Centre for Research and Education in Social Transformation [CREST], Kozhikode, Kerala, an institute that facilitates comprehensive learning for the scheduled castes and tribes.

 Her work appears in academic journals (Journal of the Royal Anthropological Institute, South African Review of Sociology, Contributions to Indian Sociology, and the Economic and Political Weekly) and in books authored (Harbingers of Rain; Shadow Space: Suicides and the predicament of rural India) or edited (In an outpost of the global economy, with Carol Upadhya; and Inner Mirror: Kannada writings on society and culture).

 Vasavi left NIAS in 2011 to pursue her own research and to develop Punarchith, an organization for alternative learning she helped set up in Chamarajanagar district, Karnataka.